What Are the Parts of an Appraisal?

-Their home's purchase can be the largest transaction some people might ever consider.
-Whether it's where you raise your family, an additional vacation property or one of many rentals, purchasing real property is an involved financial transaction that requires multiple parties to see it through.
+Getting a home is the most serious transaction many may ever make.
+It doesn't matter if where you raise your family, a second vacation property or an investment, purchasing real property is a complex financial transaction that requires multiple parties to pull it all off.

-You're likely to be familiar with the parties having a role in the transaction.
-The most known face in the exchange is the real estate agent.
+Most people are familiar with the parties taking part in the transaction.
+The most known entity in the exchange is the real estate agent.
 Next, the bank provides the money required to bankroll the exchange.
-And ensuring all areas of the transaction are completed and that the title is clear to pass from the seller to the purchaser is the title company.
+And ensuring all areas of the transaction are completed and that the title is clear to pass to the buyer from the seller is the title company.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, what party makes sure the value of the property is in line with the amount being paid?
-This is where you meet the appraiser.
-We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+So, who makes sure the real estate is worth the purchase price?
+This is where the appraiser comes in.
+We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Edwards Appraisal Service, Inc. will ensure, you as an interested party, are informed.

-To determine the true status of the property, it's our duty to first complete a thorough inspection.
-We must see features first hand, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they truly are there and are in the shape a reasonable person would expect them to be.
-To make sure the stated size of the property has not been misrepresented and convey the layout of the property, the inspection often requires creating a sketch of the floorplan.
-Most importantly, the appraiser looks for any obvious amenities - or defects - that would affect the value of the property.
+Our first duty at Edwards Appraisal Service, Inc. is to inspect the property to determine its true status.
+We must physically see features, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they truly are present and are in the shape a typical buyer would expect them to be.
+The inspection often includes a sketch of the house, ensuring the square footage is correct and illustrating the layout of the property.
+Most importantly, the appraiser looks for any obvious features - or defects - that would affect the value of the property.

 Cost Approach

-Here, we pull information on local construction costs, the cost of labor and other elements to calculate how much it would cost to build a property comparable to the one being appraised.
-This value often sets the maximum on what a property would sell for.
-The cost approach is also the least used predictor of value.
+Here, the appraiser gathers information on local construction costs, the cost of labor and other elements to ascertain how much it would cost to replace the property being appraised.
+This value usually sets the maximum on what a property would sell for.
+It's also the least used method.

 Sales Comparison

-Appraisers get to know the subdivisions in which they work.
-They innately understand the value of particular features to the homeowners of that area.
-Then, the appraiser researches recent transactions in close proximity to the subject and finds properties which are 'comparable' to the home at hand.
-Using knowledge of the value of certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or extra storage space, we adjust the comparable properties so that they more accurately portray the features of subject property.
+Appraisers become very familiar with the neighborhoods in which they appraise.
+They thoroughly understand the value of specific features to the homeowners of that area.
+Then, the appraiser researches recent sales in close proximity to the subject and finds properties which are 'comparable' to the home in question.
+By assigning a dollar value to certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or extra storage space, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject.

 Valuation Using the Income Approach

-A third way of valuing a property is sometimes applied when an area has a measurable number of rental properties.
-In this scenario, the amount of income the real estate produces is taken into consideration along with other rents in the area for comparable properties to determine the current value.
+In the case of income producing properties - rental houses for example - the appraiser may use an additional approach to value.
+In this scenario, the amount of income the property yields is taken into consideration along with other rents in the area for comparable properties to determine the current value.

-Combining information from all approaches, the appraiser is then ready to state an estimated market value for the property at hand.
-Note: While this amount is probably the most reliable indication of what a property is worth, it probably will not be the final sales price.
-Depending on the individual situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to put the property on the market again.
-Here's what it all boils down to, an appraiser from Edwards Appraisal Service, Inc. will help you get the most accurate property value, so you can make the most informed real estate decisions.
+Analyzing the data from all approaches, the appraiser is then ready to document an estimated market value for the property at hand.
+Note: While this amount is probably the most accurate indication of what a property is worth, it probably will not be the final sales price.
+It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+At the end of the day, an appraiser from Edwards Appraisal Service, Inc. will help you get the most fair and balanced property value, so you can make the most informed real estate decisions.